New Study Finds Heavy Metals in Baby Foods. Here's What to Know.

 According to the AAP, FDA, and a 2022 report by Healthy Babies Bright Futures, the following steps can also help reduce your child's risk of contaminated foods:

 - Offer a wide variety of first foods.
 The AAP maintains its guidelines that parents should offer diverse options.
 According to Healthy Babies Bright Futures, the least-contaminated foods are bananas, grits, baby-food-brand meats, butternut squash, lamb, apples, pork, eggs, oranges, and watermelon.

 - Cleaning fresh fruits and vegetables.
 The AAP recommends thoroughly washing fruits and vegetables and peeling those that can be peeled.
 Healthy Babies Bright Futures recommends opting for fresh or frozen (thawed) fruit (including homemade purees) instead of canned fruit for less lead.

 - Avoid rice.
-Forgoing rice of all forms, particularly rice cereal — often suggested as baby's first food — is key as rice-based foods top the list of contaminated foods.
+Rice cakes and crisped rice cereal are heavily contaminated with arsenic, according to Healthy Babies Bright Futures.
 Oatmeal or multigrain cereals are ideal substitutes.
-If you opt to cook rice for toddlers, the report recommends choosing basmati rice ("white rice has less arsenic than brown rice") and cooking it in extra water that is poured off before serving.
+If you opt to cook rice for toddlers, choose white rice over brown rice and cook it in extra water that will be poured off before serving.

 - Avoid teething biscuits.
-These too can contain a host of heavy metals, so opt for a wet washcloth or a silicone teether.
-If food is preferred, a frozen banana or a chilled cucumber are better.
+These, too, can contain a host of heavy metals, so opt for a wet washcloth or a silicone teether.
+If food is preferred, a frozen banana or a chilled cucumber are better options.

 - Avoid juice.
-Not only are juices high in sugar and lack fiber, they also contain some lead and arsenic, so the AAP fervently recommend parents keep it away from their kids.
-Babies under 6 months only need breast milk or formula, and beyond that, water and milk are the best choices.
+Fruit juices also contain some lead and arsenic, so the AAP strongly recommends parents keep them away from kids.
+Babies under 6 months only need breast milk or formula; beyond that, water and milk are the best choices.